-When you think of a robot in a manufacturing plant, you may visualize a sizeable mechanical arm assembling car parts or a device that fills hundreds of food packages every few minutes.
+When you think of a robot in a manufacturing plant, you may visualize a sizeable mechanical arm assembling car parts, cobot welding electronics, or a device that fills hundreds of food packages every few minutes.
 These are called industrial robots, which are fully automated to do specialized tasks like pumping, packing, labeling, and more.

 But they’re often isolated, working on their own or with their fellow robots.
 This is because they operate at a fast rate, which may harm humans that come near them.
-Sometimes they’re seen as a threat to human jobs, taking over manual work that people used to do.
+Another downside of such machines is that they’re seen as a threat to human jobs, taking manual work that people used to do.

 However, a new breed of machines, known as collaborative robots, is starting to rise in the market, which is specially made to work closely with humans.
 What does “collaborative robot” mean?